How to Maintain a Child’s Sleep Schedule

-According to the American Academy of Pediatrics, the majority of school-age children in the United States are not getting the recommended number of sleep hours most weeknights .
-This merits concern because sleeping an adequate amount is crucial for a child’s well-being and development.
-The COVID-19 pandemic has brought many unprecedented challenges that cause disruptions in normal routines due to stay-at-home orders, social distancing, and school closures.
-This can cause anxiety and stress levels to significantly increase, impacting a child’s ability to fall asleep at night.
-Maintaining a regular sleep schedule for children can be a challenge for many parents as their usual go-to strategies (in-person classes, playing sports, social activities, etc.) are no longer possible.
-Read on to find out how much sleep your child should be getting and how you can improve their bedtime routine.
+Getting enough sleep is crucial for a child’s well-being and development.
+According to the American Academy of Pediatrics, the majority of school-age children in the United States are not getting the recommended number of sleep hours most weeknights.
+Factors that cause anxiety and stress can impact a child’s ability to fall asleep at night.
+However, maintaining a regular sleep schedule for children can be a challenge for many parents as their usual go-to strategies (in-person classes, playing sports, social activities, etc.) are no longer possible.
+Read on to find out how much sleep your child should be getting and how to improve their bedtime routine.

 How many hours of sleep should children be getting each night?

 The American Academy of Sleep Medicine published guidelines for the “Recommended Amount of Sleep for Pediatric Populations” based on age group .
-Check below to see how much sleep your child should be per 24 hours (including naps) on a regular basis:
+Check below to see how much sleep your child should be per 24 hours, this includes naps, on a regular basis:

 - Infants 4 to 12 months of age = 12 to 16 hours of sleep